swills/cirrina/README.md

 # Cirrina

-Daemon for [Bhyve](https://wiki.freebsd.org/bhyve) written in Go using gRPC
+[What is cirrina?](https://clips.twitch.tv/BadTemperedAlligatorKreygasm-gjABCmXGo6gNG4uO) Daemon and client for [Bhyve](https://wiki.freebsd.org/bhyve) written in Go using gRPC.

 # Warning